bogdan-szabo-sociomantic/ocean-1/README.rst

   New helper ``toDg`` creates a delegate from function pointer, useful when method has signature expecting former and you have latter.

+``ocean.io.serialize.StructLoader``
+  Versioned structs are now capable of bi-directional conversion, both to previous and next versions.
+Forward conversion only works if struct definition has ``StructNext`` member alias and appropriate ``convert_x`` methods for non-trivial field conversion.
+Multiple ``convert_x`` methods can be present to support both directions, correct one is chosen based on argument type.

+  If received byte buffer has version with no matching ``StructPrevious`` or ``StructNext`` aliases for this struct, runtime error will happen.

 Migration Instructions
 ^^^^^^^^^^^^^^^^^^^^^^